syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 Beginning after 22:00, images and videos from the aftermath of the attack appeared on Facebook.
 Al Hadath News Agency uploaded [images](https://www.facebook.com/alhadath.agency/posts/1724238624377005) from inside the hospital showing its destruction.
 The post reported that the hospital was pushed out of service.
 Mohammed Katoub, a former advocacy manager for the Syrian American Medical Society, posted [photos and videos](https://www.facebook.com/Katoub.Mohamad/posts/1355328954627687) on Facebook at 22:39 and 22:43 stating that the Russian Airforce targeted Kiwan Hospital at around 21:00.

 <iframe src="https://giphy.com/embed/lP2xRZCuVrDtL58LWj" width="480" height="236" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/lP2xRZCuVrDtL58LWj">via GIPHY</a></p>
-*A still from a [video](https://www.facebook.com/mortimer.flourencemonette/videos/760673931102904/) posted by Abu Hamza Al Janobi of the hospital directly after the attack.*
+*A GIF from a [video](https://www.facebook.com/mortimer.flourencemonette/videos/760673931102904/) posted by Abu Hamza Al Janobi of the hospital directly after the attack.*

 At 22:40, media activist Abu Hamza Al Janobi posted [images](https://www.facebook.com/mortimer.flourencemonette/posts/760098634493767) from inside the hospital showing the extensive damage to the facility.
 He later, on November 25 at 13:45, posted a [video](https://www.facebook.com/mortimer.flourencemonette/videos/760673931102904/) of the external damage to Kiwan Hospital.